Programming Guide

 Registering a Session

-The biz.onixs.fix.scheduler.SessionScheduler.register(Session, SessionSchedule, SessionConnection) method schedules a session for automatic logon and logout according to the specified session schedule.
+Use biz.onixs.fix.scheduler.SessionScheduler.register(Session, SessionSchedule, SessionConnection) to register a session for automatic logon and logout according to the specified schedule.

-Note: If a session is registered at a time that matches the schedule, the scheduler will connect the session immediately.
+Note: If a session is registered at a time that falls within its active period, the scheduler connects the session immediately.

-Note: The unregister method doesn't disconnect the active session from the trading system.
-Therefore, if a session was already connected by the scheduler, it remains connected after unregistering.
+Note: Unregistering does not disconnect an already active connection.
+If a session was connected by the scheduler, it remains connected until explicitly logged out.

 Error Notification

-The scheduler accepts the biz.onixs.fix.scheduler.ErrorListener event listener to deliver notifications about errors in session management.
+The scheduler accepts the biz.onixs.fix.scheduler.ErrorListener event listener to deliver notifications about errors in session management (e.g., connection failures, schedule misconfigurations).

 Programmatic Configuration